-The SENCO, and Non Teaching Assistant Head of Years (SPMs) work collaboratively with our primary feeder schools on enhanced transition packages.
+Miss Tate-Brier, the deputy SENDCo and transitions lead works liaises with the Non Teaching Assistant Head of Years (SPMs) to work collaboratively with our primary feeder schools on enhanced transition packages.
 We collate comprehensive objective and subjective information on all vulnerable students and those with SEN and this informs our provision for their education at Gainsborough.
+Miss Tate-Brier regularly visits the feeder primary schools throughout the year, to ensure that she has all the information needed to have a smooth transition.
+She contacts all of the primary schools to arrange a visit at the primary schools convenience.

 Parents of Year 6 students are invited to a transition parents evening and are given the opportunity to discuss any concerns and meet with members of the support team.
 Identified pupils are also offered extra transition support in the form of visits to the school and transition activities.
 We hold Y9/10 Transition Planning Reviews for identified students.
 All Y11 pupils receive information and guidance about Post16 options and support to access these options where necessary.
 Students that require additional advice are supported to identify early their career aspirations and support them to achieve these.